 - I am a member at Legacy Ridge Golf Club

 - Play in the Owen Sound Men’s Hockey and Slo-Pitch Leagues

 - Participate in the Meaford Hospital Foundation Harbour 5k Run and the BMO Walk so Kids can Talk event

 Beverly started out in the investment industry 31 years ago.
 Her background includes working for 11 years as the Branch Administrator when the Guelph office of BMO Nesbitt Burns was first opened.
 Her wealth of experience and thorough approach provides clients with the high level of service they expect and deserve.
 Beverly oversees all aspects of Haefling Wealth Advisory Group’s day-to-day operations, including account administration, money movement, and reporting.
 She is a licensed Investment Representative and can execute any solicited market orders.

 First memory of money and what it taught me:

 I worked at a high end clothing store when I was young.
 I loved clothes and the store allowed me to put anything I wanted on a charge account.
-When the time came for me to quit my job and move on to my next position they allowed me to keep it open - but I was young enough and smart enough to realize that I didn’t want to carry that debt, that I was better off using my final wages to pay off that debt.
+When the time came for me to quit my job and move on to my next position they allowed me to keep the charge account open - but I was smart enough to realize that I didn’t want to carry that debt, that I was better off using my final wages to pay off that final balance.
 That was my first experience with buying something on credit.